-4.2.
-Before entering into federally funded vendor contracts for goods and services that equal or exceedFor any procurement transaction over \$25,000 and any subcontract award, the district will ensure.00 the vendor isor contractor must not be suspended or debarred from participating in federal assistance programs.; and
+Before entering into federally funded vendor contracts for goods and services that equal or exceed \$25,000 and any subcontract award, the district will ensure the vendor is not suspended or debarred from participating in federal assistance programs.

 E. Conflict of Interest